Melissa Samoskevich

-Melissa Samoskevich (born March 31, 1997) is an American ice hockey player and director of player development and operations for the Quinnipiac Bobcats women's ice hockey program.
+Melissa Samoskevich (born March 31, 1997) is a former American ice hockey player and director of player development and operations for the Quinnipiac Bobcats women's ice hockey program.
 She was previously an assistant coach for the Penn State Nittany Lions women's ice hockey program.
 She also played for the Connecticut Whale of the now defunct Premier Hockey Federation.

 A former member of the United States women's national ice hockey team, she won a gold medal at the 2019 IIHF Women's World Championship.

 Playing career

 Across 144 NCAA games with the Quinnipiac Bobcats women's ice hockey program, Samoskevich scored 109 points, the fourth highest total in the university's history.
 She was named ECAC Hockey Rookie of the Year in 2016, and would serve as the team's captain in her two final seasons.

 She was drafted by the Connecticut Whale 2nd overall in the 2018 NWHL Draft.
 She would sign her first professional contract with Brynäs IF Dam in the Swedish Women's Hockey League (SDHL) for the 2019–20 season, but would only play 8 games with the club before leaving due to homesickness.
 She spent the rest of the 2019–20 season with the New England chapter of the Professional Women's Hockey Players Association (PWHPA), and appeared with Team Coyne at the Secret Women’s Hockey Showcase.

 In June 2020, she signed with the Connecticut Whale.
 On August 18, 2020, Samoskevich was announced as a new assistant coach for the Penn State Nittany Lions women's ice hockey program.
 Her coaching duties with Penn State prevented her from joining the Whale for the COVID-19 Bubble of the 2020–21 NWHL season.
 Samoskevich returned to the Whale during the 2021–22 PHF season.
 On August 22, 2022, the Whale announced that she had signed a one-year contract for the 2022–23 PHF season.